 The economics of leakage control is becoming a very important issue since most water supply utilities in South Africa are operating on limited budgets.
 The water suppliers are often unable to provide proper motivation to carry out expensive rehabilitation or leak detection programmes.
 The approach used in the ECONOLEAK Model is one of several approaches which can be considered.
-It appears that there is no general consensus at present on the "standard" methodology to be applied to economics of leakage.
+It appears that there is no general consensus at present on the "standard" methodology to be applied to establish the economic level of leakage.
 The approach adopted may not address all issues regarding the economics of leakage.
 It does, however, help water suppliers to understand the various issues that should be considered and taken into account when attempting to establish the economic level of leakage for a particular water supply system.
-In this regard, it has proved to be very useful and helps to develop a better understanding of the economic issues regarding among water suppliers throughout South Africa.
+In this regard, it has proved to be very useful and helps to develop a better understanding of the economic issues among water suppliers throughout South Africa.

-The ECONOLEAK Model enables a water supplier to identify when it is necessary to intervene through active leakage control.
+The new ECONOLEAK Model enables a water supplier to identify when it is necessary to intervene through active leakage control.
 In other words, the program will assist water suppliers in identifying when they should send a leak-detection and repair crew into an area to find unreported bursts.
+In order to use the model, the water supplier is required to gather the information indicated in Table 3.